danweiner/learning-p5-js/README.md

 I think this will be helpful for my learning process, and I hope it's helpful to anyone else who stumbles across this repo.

+I'm beginning to think this may become an open source project similar to [The Odin Project](https://www.theodinproject.com/) or [freeCodeCamp](https://www.freecodecamp.org/).

+I'm thinking of calling it Project Tengu.
+A Tengu is a long-nosed goblin creature from Japanese folklore.
+I'm also intrigued that the characters for Tengu (天狗) mean "celestial dog."
+This name is in beta.
+See this [tofugu link](https://www.tofugu.com/japan/tengu/) for more info on Tengu.

 # Introduction